fak/globalAnalysis/README.md

 This script runs through the routines necessary to assess the potency difference observed when comparing measurements for the same compound taken against a huma n target and its rat ortholog.

 An overview of the analyses conducted for this study can be found in the wiki section.
-All R code used to carry out the analyses is specified in the wiki pages.
+All R code used to carry out the analyses is specified in the wiki pages.Input data files can be downloaded [here](http://www.ebi.ac.uk/~fkrueger/repo/globalAnalysis/data/).

 ## Get in touch